cargomedia/pulsar-rest-api/README.md

 The mongodb instance that you defined in your config should be up and running before you start the pulsar.

 ##### Run
 `pulsar-rest-api -c 'your_config.yaml'`.
-After that web interface should be browsable through url defined in `auth.baseUrl`.
+After that web interface should be browsable through url defined in `authentication.baseUrl`.

 ### Test